 He and I must have similar values (i.e. truth, honesty, integrity, etc.)

 No, the list is not long.
 But it is important.
-These are the cornerstones for my version of a wonderful relationship—and all of the other delightful traits that came with my husband are icing on the cake!
+These are the cornerstones for my version of a wonderful relationship—and all of the other delightful traits that come with my partner are icing on the cake!

 Know what you want, and know what your non-negotiables are.
 But please remember, you are living on earth.
 So whomever you create will be human— and not perfect (and so are you.)